depressive symptoms

 Breast Cancer and Malfunctioning Cells in Older Women

-Researchers from the Department of Energy’s Lawrence Berkeley National Laboratory (Berkeley Lab) said their study shows that as women age, cells that that are responsible for maintaining healthy breast stop responding to cues that should prompt them to suppress nearby tumors.
+Scientists are a step closer to understanding why older women are more susceptible to breast cancer.
+Researchers from the Department of EnergyΓÇÖs Lawrence Berkeley National Laboratory (Berkeley Lab) said their study shows that as women age, cells that that are responsible for maintaining healthy breast stop responding to cues that should prompt them to suppress nearby tumors.
+According to the National Cancer Institute, breast cancer is most frequently diagnosed among women aged 55 to 64.

 Fruits and Vegetables: Fresh vs. Frozen and Canned

-Plenty of people assume that fresh produce is healthier than the frozen and canned versions, but that’s not always the case.
+By Sondra Forsyth Plenty of people assume that fresh produce is healthier than the frozen and canned versions, but thatΓÇÖs not always the case.
 Flash-frozen fruits and vegetables are actually better for you than most fresh produce.
 The same goes for many canned vegetables if the salt content is low, and for many canned fruits if no sugary syrups are added.
 (Tip: Rinse canned vegetables to lower the salt content, and buy canned fruits packed in their own juice.)
+Why Frozen and Canned Products Are Healthy

 Dietary Supplements For Osteoarthritis